 Undergraduate student loans (Subsidized and Unsubsidized) are NOT changing; however, Parent PLUS Loans offered to undergraduate students will have a new annual academic year limit of $20,000, and an aggregate (lifetime) limit of $65,000.

 The above is effective July 1, 2026.
-Parents who borrowed in 2025-2026 or before* can continue to borrow under current limits for 3 years (2026-2027, 2027-2028, and 2028-2029) or until their student graduates—whichever comes first.
+Parents who borrowed in 2025-2026 or before* can continue to borrow under current limits for a maximum of 3 years (2026-2027, 2027-2028, and 2028-2029), or until they have reached the maximum length of their program, or until their student graduates—whichever comes first.

 *Limited guidance provided thus far indicates that undergraduate students will remain eligible for legacy provisions if they change their major.